 Say your test reveals that your CYP2D6 enzyme (which is part of the CYP450 family) has a slow metabolism rate.
 To avoid adverse effects, your doctor can immediately eliminate any antidepressants that are broken down by CYP2D6 (such as Prozac).
 The end result is a safer, more efficient treatment process that helps you overcome depression as soon as possible.
 Of course, for the best outcome, you should go with a reputable testing company like ClarityX.

-To get started with your DNA test, all you have to do is visit our site and fill out our questionnaire.
+To get started with your DNA test, all you have to do is visit our site and go through out checkout process.
 Using the results, you can supplement your art therapy or another treatment plan with antidepressants that work well with your body.
 Take control of your health and wellness by getting a DNA test today!